syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-dotnet-cli.md

 * Open the `.csproj` file which is in project folder and then press `Ctrl+F5` to launch the application in a browser.

 ![](/angular/GettingStarted/Images/spatemplateoutput.png)

+## Sample Application

+We have prepared .NET CLI Application with the above steps.
+Refer to the link for application [Getting Started with .NET CLI](http://www.syncfusion.com/downloads/support/directtrac/general/ze/EJAngularSample301335016.zip).
+To run this project follow the below steps to the root of the application.

+* dotnet restore
+* npm install
+* dotnet run